twin-bridges/ansible-ons/day1/variables/variables_ex1.md

     - NXOS = nxos
     - Juniper = junos

-Addd another Play that contains a task to "print" (debug) the value of the ansible_network_os for each host in your inventory.
+Add another Play that contains a task to "print" (debug) the value of the ansible_network_os for each host in your inventory.